DiptoChakrabarty/Kubeadmin/README.md

-## This repository contains the most useful commands to work with kubernetes
+- This repository contains the most useful commands to work with kubernetes

+- The purpose of this repository is to provide a guide to work with kubernetes

+- It also provides step by step instructions to setup or run commands

+- Use the repo to debug any errors

 * [Official Docs](https://kubernetes.io/docs/home/)